News|Articles|May 18, 2026

 The neoadjuvant indication was supported by results from the phase 3 DESTINY-Breast11 trial (NCT05113251), which enrolled 927 adults with HER2-positive, high-risk, early-stage breast cancer.
 Patients received either T-DXd for 4 cycles followed by THP, standard dose-dense doxorubicin (Adriamycin; Pfizer)/cyclophosphamide (Cytoxan; Pfizer) followed by THP, or an investigational regimen.1

 The primary end point was pathologic complete response (pCR), defined as the absence of invasive cancer in the breast and axillary lymph nodes after surgery.
-Investigators reported a pCR rate of 67.3% in the T-DXd-THP arm compared with 56.3% in the standard therapy arm, representing a statistically significant improvement.1
+Investigators reported a pCR rate of 67.3% in the T-DXd-THP arm vs 56.3% in the standard therapy arm, representing a statistically significant improvement.1

-“These two new indications in HER2-positive early breast cancer will evolve how we treat patients in these settings and support trastuzumab deruxtecan as a potential new standard of care in early-stage disease,” said Shanu Modi, MD, medical oncologist at Memorial Sloan Kettering Cancer Center, in an AstraZeneca news release.4
+“These 2 new indications in HER2-positive early breast cancer will evolve how we treat patients in these settings and support trastuzumab deruxtecan as a potential new standard of care in early-stage disease,” Shanu Modi, MD, said in a news release.
+Modi is a medical oncologist at Memorial Sloan Kettering Cancer Center in New York, New York.4

 DESTINY-Breast05 Shows Superior Disease-Free Survival